second-state/wasmedge_wasi_socket/examples/README.md

 # WasmEdge WASI Socket

-Here are some examples for running network socket programs in wasmedge.
+Here are some examples for running network socket programs in WasmEdge.
 The applications are written in Rust.

 ## Prerequisites